 Buzkashi is a traditional Central Asian sport played by men on horseback.
 In Afghanistan it is especially popular in the north of the country.
 The aim is for the riders to grab the carcass of a headless goat or calf from the ground while riding a horse.
 A ‘goal’ is scored when the carcass is slung across a goal line, into a target circle or a vat.
 Games can last several days.
 The competition is generally very rough as riders try to make each other’s horses trip in order to thwart scoring attempts.
 Riders wear heavy padded clothing and head coverings in order to protect themselves from the other players’ whips and boots.

 The Zur-Khana is an ancient tradition that is still very popular in neighbouring Iran, but in the past was also popular among the Tajiks and other Persian speaking groups in Afghanistan.
-Basically it is a ritualised form of working out, using various tolls, such as a club and a bow.
+Basically it is a ritualised form of working out, using various tools, such as a club and a bow.
 Participants wear special clothing, and the TRC is fortunate in having one of the characteristic half-long trousers in its collection.

 The Atan dance is performed by Pashtun men and boys; they dance around in a circle, often throwing their heads with their long locks of hair wildly around, and moving faster and faster.
 The TRC collection includes a boy's outfit from Kandahar for the Atan dance, but also a pair of man's dancing shoes from Kabul.